aloshraam/luminar-notes/notes.md

           - `userRef(initial value)` : is a hook that lets you reference a value thats not needed fo rendering.
 Initialvalue is optional in useRef hook.
 It returns an objet with `current` key.
           - `useParams()` : hook will return dynamic value of route associated with component.

+          - `useNavigate()` : hook used to navigate from one page to another

-        - `Custom hooks` : create a js file to define a specific function for a special task.
+        - `Custom hooks()` : create a js file to define a specific function for a special task.
 Then we can export the function from the file.
 The function name must start with `use` keyword.

   ## Form Handling in React
     There are 2 ways to manage data inside the form by a component